Why a heat pump could be the perfect way to heat and cool your home.

 Q: Is the quality of heating different from that of other heating systems?

-Q: Do Heat Pumps only provide heat for your home?
+Q: Do heat pumps only provide heat for your home?

-A: Judging by their name, you might think that's the case.
+A: Judging by their name, you might think that’s the case.
 However, heat pumps got their name because they pump heat into your home in winter and out of your home in summer.
 Thus, they function like a furnace during the winter and a central air conditioner during the summer.
-This ability to both heat and cool make them very economical and efficient home comfort systems.
+This ability to both heat and cool makes them very economical and efficient home comfort systems.

-Q: Are Heat Pumps only for new homes?
+Q: Are heat pumps only for new homes?

 A: While a home does need to meet basic minimum insulation requirements to be a good candidate for a heat pump, it definitely does not have to be a new home.
 When considering recommending a heat pump as one of the choices for your home, we collect information and run calculations to make sure it’s a good fit.
 If you’re still uncertain about heat pumps and their operation, let us answer any questions you have.

 When it comes to home comfort, a heat pump can be the most advanced, energy-efficient heating-and-cooling system.
 Call today to find out if a heat pump is in your future!
 Salem 503-363-4822 and Corvallis 541-452-5111

 A word of appreciation to Day Heating following our annual maintenance visit